BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: The black holes in

-Assuming that the black holes will merge by the present day after the dynamical friction phase, the eventual massive black hole mergers in descendants of systems such as \tar\ may be detectable by the next-generation gravitational wave detector LISA \citep[the {\it Laser Interferometer Space Antenna;}][]{Thorne76, AmaroSeoane23}.
+Assuming that the black holes will merge by the present day after the dynamical friction phase, the eventual massive black hole mergers in descendants of systems such as \tar\ may be detectable by the next-generation gravitational wave detector Laser Interferometer Space Antenna \citep[LISA;][]{Thorne76, AmaroSeoane23}.
 At the time of observation, the mass ratios $q=m_i/m_j$ for the black holes in \tar\ are $q=0.008$ for BH$_1$ and BH$_2$ and $q=0.025$ for BH$_1$ and BH$_3$ (or BH$_{1+2}$ and BH$_3$).
 The corresponding chirp masses $\mathcal{M}=(m_i\cdot m_j)^{3/5}/(m_i+m_j)^{1/5}$ (assuming no significant mass growth prior to coalescence) are $\mathcal{M}=10^{6.6}$ for BH$_1$ and BH$_2$ and $\mathcal{M}=10^{6.9}$ for BH$_1$ and BH$_3$ (or BH$_{1+2}$ and BH$_3$).
-To obtain some first-order constraints on the potential detection probability with {\it LISA}, we use the simulator \texttt{GWFish} \citep{GWFish}.
-We emphasize that we make the simplifying assumptions of no further mass growth of the black holes, and that the black holes actually merge after the dynamical friction times calculated above.
+To obtain some first-order constraints on the potential detection probability with LISA, we use the simulator \texttt{GWFish} \citep{GWFish}.
+We emphasise that we make the simplifying assumptions of no further mass growth of the black holes, and that the black holes actually merge after the dynamical friction times calculated above.
 We further neglect spinning and precession of the black holes and apply the \texttt{IMRPhenomXHM} waveform model \citep{GarciaQuiros20}.
 As an additional caveat, we note that we treat the mergers of BH$_1$ with BH$_2$ and of BH$_{1+2}$ with BH$_3$ separately.
 In reality, as mentioned above, depending on the black hole separations and the masses of the black holes and host galaxy involved, it is also possible that the third black hole influences the gravitational wave signal of the binary \citep[e.g.][]{Bonetti19, Ficarra23}.
-Sampling 100 realizations of our measured black hole masses within the quoted uncertainties, and random angular parameters, we obtain a detection probability of $38.2\pm4.2$ per cent for the merger of BH$_1$ and BH$_2$, and $81.8\pm1.8$ for BH$_{1+2}$ and BH$_3$, with a mean $S/N$ of $24.6\pm2.4$ and $279.5\pm11.8$, respectively.
+Sampling 100 realisations of our measured black hole masses within the quoted uncertainties, and random angular parameters, we obtain a detection probability of $38.2\pm4.2$ per cent for the merger of BH$_1$ and BH$_2$, and $81.8\pm1.8$ for BH$_{1+2}$ and BH$_3$, with a mean $S/N$ of $24.6\pm2.4$ and $279.5\pm11.8$, respectively.
 If we consider the shorter dynamical friction times obtained from using $M_{\rm dyn}$ instead of $M_\star$, we find somewhat reduced detection probabilities of $24.2\pm1.9$ and $78.2\pm0.8$ per cent.
-While a number of simplifications and uncertainties are attached to these calculations, this highlights that the descendants of systems such as \tar\ may be plausible candidates for {\it LISA} detections.
+While a number of simplifications and uncertainties are attached to these calculations, this highlights that the descendants of systems such as \tar\ may be plausible candidates for LISA detections.
+In principle, the potential late-time mergers of massive black holes such as in \tar\ could also contribute to the gravitational wave background detected by the Pulsar Timing Array (PTA) collaborations \citep{NANOGravSMBHBs23, PTA2024, ETPA24}.